marklogic-community/marklogic-state-conductor/state-conductor-dataservices/README.md

 ```

 ## Configuring the Driver <a name="configuration"></a>
+Configuration values can be provided via a `properties` file, or by utilizing Environment variables.

 | Property            | Default                    | Description                                                                                                                                                                                                                                          |
 | ------------------- | -------------------------- | ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |